smwalsh7502/Recipe-Database-Website/README.md

 <img width="780" alt="Screenshot 2024-01-04 123853" src="https://github.com/smwalsh7502/Recipe-Database-Website/assets/90478060/8870aee4-8293-4a2c-adf6-3b7b90e631df">

 ## Purpose
 I love to cook!
 I wanted to create a website where I could store all my recipes.
 I also wanted to practice creating a full stack application with a server side database and a professional and user-friendly front end.
+All the branding was designed by me. :)

 https://github.com/smwalsh7502/Recipe-Database-Website/assets/90478060/e43ca7a7-b104-4fab-90ee-f18cd3d398b1